*Please read this information in its entirety before submitting!

 Data and Program Improvement - This element addresses collection, reporting and use of data for continuous evaluation and program improvement, as well as appropriate access to relevant data.

 System Supports - This newer category within ACTE’s High-quality Initiative covers the structures and supports that must be in place to advance high-quality CTE programs of study at the local level.
-Examples of these structures and supports include federal, state and/or local funding, policy and advocacy; CTE’s role within a larger system, such as regional or state career pathways or sector strategies; research or marketing that advances CTE broadly; or delivery structures that can support program development and implementation, like Career Academies or Career Clusters.
+Examples of these structures and supports include federal, state and/or local funding, policy and advocacy; CTE’s role within a larger system, such as regional or state career pathways or sector strategies; research or marketing that advances CTE broadly; or delivery structures that can support program development and implementation, like career academies or Career Clusters.

 Level of Experience: What level of experience should attendees have with this topic to benefit most from your session?